 If you are from a protected country and wish to register for TPS, speak to an experienced North Jersey immigration lawyer at Bramnick Law today.
 We can explain your rights and guide you step-by-step through the confusing application process.

 If you are living in New Jersey, and have been granted TPS:

 There are currently eight countries on the TPS list: El Salvador, Haiti, Honduras, Nicaragua, Somalia, Sudan, South Sudan, and Syria.

 To obtain temporary protected status in the US:

-If you are a national from a country that may benefit from the protections of temporary protected status, call now to speak with Michael Noriega and find out if you qualify for TPS and get your application process underway immediately.
-Call our offices today or fill out our confidential contact form to request your consultation with Mr. Noriega.
+If you are a national from a country that may benefit from the protections of temporary protected status, call now to speak with an experienced attorney at Bramnick Law and find out if you qualify for TPS and get your application process underway immediately.
+Call our offices today or fill out our confidential contact form to request your consultation.